 Despite having multiple names on the documentation proving joint ownership, insurance providers will analyze each driver on an individual basis.
 That’s why it helps to get separate quotes before applying for auto insurance coverage.
-Compare your separate results to the joint quote and determine which one makes more sense.

 Age and experience also matter when evaluating your joint claim.
 Your insurance rate will depend on how old your co-owner is and how much driving experience they have.
 That’s important if you are a parent taking on joint car ownership in Ontario with a child who has a novice license (G1 or G2).

 When and where you drive also matters as, for instance, as someone driving through downtown cores during rush hour could have different rates from someone who only drives on the weekend.
 Remember to account for that in a joint insurance policy!